SemiXQ/data-analytics-projects/README.md

 # data-analytics-projects

+team projects in data science course, where analysis was based on anonymous banking and retail data.

-Data analytics projects in course.
-Sklearn (scikit-learn), random forest, PCA, feature engineering, RNN, churn model
+Code in this repo are my contributions to the projects.
+Technical skills include: Sklearn (scikit-learn), random forest, PCA, feature engineering, RNN, churn model